Disclosures

 Depending on the lender, the approval process can take up to seven business days.

-Long-term personal loans are convenient since the funds can be used for anything and typically arrive quickly.
-However, long-term personal loans may have higher interest rates than secured loans and could include origination fees.
+Long-term personal loans can be used for almost any purpose and typically have quick funding.
+However, they may have high interest rates or origination fees.

 Pros